Enrico204/Whatsapp-Desktop/readme.md

 * Dock icon bounces when a new message is received.
 * Focus on contact search input via CMD+F (WIN+F).
 * A couple of things can be configured:
-  * Display or not the avatars
+  * Toggle avatar visibility
-  * Display or not the preview of the messages
+  * Toggle preview of the messages visibility
   * Set the size for the media thumbs
-  * Set proxy to connect to WhatsApp web
+  * Proxy settings connect to WhatsApp web

 **Planned features:**